Speed limits in Belgium

 The limits shown above apply only if there are no other signs present, as the signs may prescribe a lower or a higher speed limit.
-The speed limit outside built-up areas in the Wallonia region can be restricted to 70 km/h, as well as the posted speed limit outside built-up areas in the Flemish Region can be 90 km/h.
+The speed limit outside built-up areas in the Flemish region can be restricted to 70 km/h, as well as the posted speed limit outside built-up areas in the Wallonia Region can be 90 km/h.
 Around almost all schools, 30 km/h (19 mph) zones are found.